The following market report has been crafted by Julian Ramsden, Director at RWinvest with over two decades of experience in property.

 Nationally, opinions vary on how much growth is expected over the coming years.

-With this in mind, it’s likely property prices could increase by far more than just 1%.
+With this in mind, property prices may increase by the end of the year.

 Overall, the Slough property market forecast is one that investors should get excited about.
 If you’re asking, “will house prices go up,” then you’re in luck.
 Thanks to its location and promising financial future, the time to invest in the Slough region is now if you want to take advantage of lower prices.